What is asthma?

 In my view, conventional protocols for long-term control are more problematic.
 Oral steroids (prednisone is the commonest) are very dangerous for asthmatics, because it is too easy to become addicted to them, and toxicity from long-term steroid use is devastating.
 Try to avoid ever going on oral steroids.
 If you do have to take them, get off as soon as possible.
 In general, the less medication you can take, the better.
 Allopathic drugs, being suppressive in nature, tend to perpetuate asthma and may reduce the chance that it will disappear on its own.

-What therapies and home remedies for asthma does Dr. Weil recommend?
+What therapies for asthma does Dr. Weil recommend?

 For acute attacks, this is one of the home remedies for asthma recommended by Dr. Weil: try lobelia, or Indian tobacco (Lobelia inflate).
 Mix three parts tincture of lobelia with one part tincture of capsicum (red pepper, cayenne pepper).
 Take twenty drops of the mixture in water at the start of an asthmatic attack.
 Repeat every thirty minutes for a total of three or four doses.